 The punishment for a federal bank robbery conviction in Nevada typically consists of a fine, time in Federal Prison, or both.
 The extent of the sentence depends on the severity of the alleged bank robbery itself:

-Receiving money stolen from a bank in Nevada
+Receiving money stolen from a bank

 The penalties for knowingly receiving, storing, or disposing of money that the defendant knew was stolen from a bank turns on the amount of money.
 If it is up to $1,000, then the judge may impose a fine and/or up to one (1) year in prison.
 Otherwise, the judge may impose a fine and/or up to ten (10) years in prison.

-Stealing from a bank without threats or violence in Nevada
+Stealing from a bank without threats or violence

 Taking away up to $1,000 in money or property from a bank with intent to steal it carries one (1) year in prison and/or a fine.
 But if the amount stolen exceeds $1,000, the punishment is up to ten (10) years in prison and/or a fine.

-Stealing from a bank with threats or violence in Nevada
+Stealing from a bank with threats or violence

 This type of bank robbery more closely resembles the classic “Bonnie and Clyde” scenario of threatening a teller to hand over a bag of money.
 The penalties depend on whether the defendant assaulted the defendant, used a deadly weapon, or killed someone: